 The Mark Twain House & Museum is the very house where the famous American writer lived from 1874 to 1891.
 The house is built in the classic American High Gothic style of architecture and has been declared a National Historic Landmark because of its illustrious history.
 The building has in the past served as a public library, apartment building and even a school.
 The museum here showcases Mark Twain's work and his life.
 It is considered to be one of the very best historic homes and a must visit sight while in Hartford.

-The Mark Twain House And Museum Information
+The Mark Twain House And Museum Travel Tips

 - Admission to the Mark Twain House is by guided tour only.